French PM stands firm on rail reform as strike goes on

-PARIS French Prime Minister Manuel Valls refused on Monday to yield to the demands of rail workers on strike for close to a week against a planned reform of the sector.
+PARIS, June 16 French Prime Minister Manuel Valls refused on Monday to yield to the demands of striking rail workers seeking to derail a planned reform of the sector as their stoppage entered a six day.

-The strike, to continue on Tuesday, is one of the longest France has seen in years and has disrupted services since it began on June 10, testing the resolve of President Francois Hollande's government to push through sometimes unpopular reforms.
+The strike is one of the longest France has seen in years and has disrupted services since last Tuesday, testing the resolve of President Francois Hollande's government's to push through sometimes unpopular reforms.

 The government and state-owned SNCF have had to mobilise special train and bus services to ensure students can attend annual end-of-school exams beginning on Monday for hundreds of thousands of students across the nation.